Ballis History, Family Crest & Coats of Arms

 Early Origins of the Ballis family

-Another 201 words (14 lines of text) covering the years 1300, 1500, and 1860 are included under the topic Early Ballis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ballis research.
+Another 77 words (6 lines of text) covering the years 1300, 1500, and 1860 are included under the topic Early Ballis History in all our PDF Extended History products and printed products wherever possible.

 Ballis Spelling Variations